tQsW/encrypted-ice-candidates/draft-wang-mmusic-encrypted-ice-candidates.md

 Mutable ICE Password in Non-compliant JSEP Implementations
 --------------------------------------------------------

-Using the ICE password as the initialization parameter relies on its immutability between generation when creating the session description and consumption when gathering and encrypting candidates. {{JSEP}} prohibits the change of the session description returned from createOffer or createAnswer before being passed to setLocalDescription.
-A non-compliant JSEP implementation that allows such an interim change would enable a malicious application to choose the initialization parameter so as to compromise the underlying cipher.
+Repeated IVs through different encryption sessions reduce the cipher operation to the vulnerable electronic codebook mode.
+When encrypting ICE candidates, the ICE password is used as the IV in the proposed scheme.
+As a result, its security relies on the immutability of the ICE password between its generation when creating the session description, and consumption when gathering and encrypting candidates.
+Otherwise, an attacker can modify the created Offer or Answer to apply a chosen ICE password, though it was originally created with sufficient entropy (e.g. 128-bit).
+Note that the immutability of ICE passwords is in fact required in JSEP runtimes, and {{JSEP}} prohibits the change of the session description returned from createOffer or createAnswer before being passed to setLocalDescription.
+A non-compliant JSEP implementation that allows such an interim change would enable a malicious application to choose the IV so as to compromise the underlying cipher as discussed above.

 IANA Considerations
 ===================